Nachtfeuer/concept-queen/README.md

 ```
 scripts/run_lua.sh
+scripts/run_luajit.sh
 ```

-You can check then `reports/Queen.lua.log` for the results.
+You can check then `reports/Queen.lua.log` and `reports/Queen.luajit.log` for the results.

 ## Running with Dart